|Elliott Sound Products||Gyrator Based Active Filters|

 Above is the bass section of the equaliser.
 When the switch is closed (shorting out C2), the equaliser acts in 'shelving' mode, the same as a normal tone control, but with variable frequency.
 When the switch is open, C2 and the gyrator operate as a series tuned circuit, providing a 'peaking' response, and allows a peak or notch that can be tuned.
 The frequency range (peaking mode) as shown is from 30Hz to 140Hz.
 The graph below is very busy - lots of different traces - but it gives you an idea of what can be achieved.
 You can also see that the last 25% of the pot's travel covers a wide frequency range, and it is difficult to get a nice linear response from the frequency pot.

 Each trace on the graph is with the Boost-Cut control at 0% and 100% (maximum cut and boost), and the frequencies are shown with settings of 0%, 25%, 50%, 75% and 100% on the frequency pot.
 With the Cut-Boost pot centred, the response is flat.
-This is an extremely flexible circuit, and while it wins no prizes for consistent Q (which varies for the reasons explained in Section 8), it is very usable - I have a full version of Project 28 in my workshop as part of my audio test and monitoring system.
+This is an extremely flexible circuit, but it wins no prizes for consistent Q (which varies with all L-C variable tuned circuits (state-variable filters can maintain constant Q).
+However, it is very usable - I have a full version of Project 28 in my workshop as part of my audio test and monitoring system.

 Any or all of the frequency determining parts can be changed to give different results.
 VR1 is normally duplicated for as many EQ channels as desired, and a great many graphic equalisers (even down to 1/3 octave) were built using gyrators as part of the tuning circuit.
 Before gyrators, ferrite pot-core inductors were often used - a vastly more expensive option, especially since there could be up to 31 of them for a mono 1/3 octave graphic.

 The ability to tune gyrators over a fairly wide range makes them far more suitable than coils for tone controls and other forms of equalisation.
 Although the opamps used will always contribute some noise, they will usually be quiet enough for the vast majority of applications.
-Compared to the cost, complexity and PCB real estate required by alternatives such as state variable filters, gyrator based filters can be almost as flexible, but lack the ability to change frequency without affecting Q. In reality, this is not usually a problem for filters used as 'tone controls' vs. those used in an attempt to correct room or loudspeaker anomalies.
+Compared to the cost, complexity and PCB real estate required by alternatives such as state variable filters, gyrator based filters can be almost as flexible, but lack the ability to change frequency without affecting Q. In reality, this is not usually a problem for filters used as 'tone controls' used to modify the response to suit the listener.
+Correcting for room and/ or loudspeaker anomalies only applies within limits - speaker correction is easy enough, but 'room EQ' is largely a myth.
+Room effects are caused by time delays, and you cannot correct time with amplitude!

 A gyrator in its simplest form used to be a common line termination for so-called POTS (plain old telephone system/ service) analogue phones.
 It is a requirement of any phone that it should be able to pass the DC from the phone line, but present a specified impedance back to the exchange (aka 'central office').
 During line testing and other activities, it is necessary to use a circuit that will draw the required current from the phone line, but not interfere with the termination impedance.
 In most modern phones, the gyrator forms part of the IC that controls the telephone, and is not a separate entity.